 Doctors know that hemiplegic migraine that runs in families is caused by mutations in the CACNA1A, ATP1A2, and SCN1A genes.
 These mutations cause cortical spreading depression, which is abnormal electrical activity in the brain that leads to migraine symptoms.3

 More study needs to be done to confirm what causes sporadic hemiplegic migraine.
 “Sporadic” means the person does not have a close relative with the same condition.
 There is some evidence that the same genetic mutations involved in the familial type cause many sporadic hemiplegic migraine.3

 A physical exam, medical history, family medical history, and a migraine diary help your doctor diagnose hemiplegic migraine.
 Blood and imaging tests may be ordered to rule out other health conditions, such as stroke, epilepsy, meningitis, or brain tumors.
 Genetic testing may help reach a diagnosis if there is a family history of hemiplegic migraines.3

 Because muscle weakness, vision changes, difficulty speaking, and head pain are also signs of a stroke, the first time someone experiences these symptoms they must seek immediate medical attention.
 Some people are also misdiagnosed with epilepsy or stroke.

 Treating hemiplegic migraine

-The treatment for hemiplegic migraine is similar for the recommended treatment for migraines in general.
-First, the migraine triggers must be identified and avoided.
+Next, the person’s migraine triggers must be identified and avoided.
 Each person may have a different combination of triggers.
-It is very helpful if you keep a migraine journal that records your migraine symptoms, what time of day you experience them, what occurred before the symptoms began, how long they last and the severity.
+A migraine journal can be used to record your migraine symptoms, what time of day you have them, what occurred before the symptoms began, how long they last, and the severity.
 This will help you identify and later avoid your migraine triggers and your doctor accurately diagnose what type of migraine you have.